distant-viewing/dvt/docs-source/tutorial/cli.rst

 (or, if that fails, just setting a frequency) allows users to still make use of the command line interface.

+Three final option in the command line tool allow users to pass additional data to the pipeline: known faces, an audio track, and subtitles.
+Adding audio and/or subtitle data just requires passing an additional path to the interface.
+Assuming that we have a file video-clip.wav with audio data and a file video-clip.srt with subtitle data, the following runs the pipeline with just these inputs:

+python3 -m dvt video-viz video-clip.mp4 \
+    --dirout=dvt-output-data \
+    --pipeline-level=2 \
+    --diff-cutoff=10 \
+    --cut-min-length=30 \
+    --frequency=0 \
+    --path-to-audio=video-clip.wav \
+    --path-to-subtitle=video-clip.srt

+Note that the pipeline currently only support wav files (audio) and srt files (subtitles) as inputs.
+It is possible to only specify the audio file or to only specify the subtitle file, but the pipeline does always require a video input file.

-One final option in the command line tool is to do facial recognition for known people in the input video.
-To start, create a directory on your machine with one image per person that you would like to detect.
+In order to include face recognition, create a directory on your machine with one image per person that you would like to detect.
 Name the files with the desired name of the person; for example, if you want to detect images of Oprah Winfrey, you may add an image titled "oprah-winfrey.png".
 Then, assuming